Abraham Laverton: Public works

-In 1869, shortly after his second election defeat, Laverton built Prospect Square, Westbury, a development of thirty-nine houses, of which thirty-two were for his mill workers and seven were almshouses, around three sides of a large open space which before that had been used as allotments.
+In 1869, shortly after his second election defeat, Laverton built Prospect Square, Westbury, a development of 39 houses, of which 32 were for his mill workers and seven were almshouses, around three sides of a large open space which before that had been used as allotments.
 Some of these houses are now listed buildings.

-In 1873, the year before his one election success, Laverton founded and built the Laverton Institute in Bratton Road, Westbury, as a recreational centre; the building continues in use as a community facility, managed by the Town Council.
-The Institute included a room for a school which already existed, the Westbury Boys' British School, which moved into the Laverton Institute in 1874 and in 1907 changed its name to the Westbury Laverton Institute School.
+In 1873, the year before his election success, Laverton founded and built the Laverton Institute in Bratton Road, Westbury, as a recreational centre; the building continues in use as a community facility, managed by the Town Council.
+The Institute included a room for a school which already existed, the Westbury Boys' British School, which moved into the new building in 1874 and in 1907 changed its name to the Westbury Laverton Institute School.
 It remained in the building until 1925, when it was merged into what is now Matravers School.

 In 1884, Laverton also built a new school in Bratton Road, near his Institute, and presented it to the town.
 This opened its doors in 1885 and was known as the Laverton Infants' School, then the Laverton County Infants' School, after being adopted by Wiltshire County Council.
 In 1958, it moved into premises in the churchyard, the former Church of England Junior School, and in 1968 moved again to Eden Vale, becoming the Westbury Infants' School.
 The original building in Bratton Road is now a private house.

-The great west window of Westbury's All Saints parish church was donated by Abraham Laverton.
+The great west window of Westbury's All Saints' parish church was donated by Abraham Laverton.

 Laverton is sometimes stated as the founder of the public baths in Church Street, Westbury.
-While these were his conception, they were completed and given to the town in 1887, shortly after his death, by his nephew William Henry Laverton (1845–1935).
+While these were his conception, they were completed and given to the town in 1887, shortly after his death, by his nephew William Henry Laverton.